 The library and text archive of the DFF are located in the German National Library in Frankfurt am Main.
-DFF’s library holds more than 80,000 publications on the history and theory of film, genres and motifs, film industry and technology, as well as film novels and published screenplays.
-The collection also contains so-called grey literature: publications that have not appeared in bookshops, such as materials for film festivals, exhibition catalogues or theses.
-Unique is our historical collection of film books and film brochures since 1897 as well as on the prehistory of film.
+The library contains approximately 80,000 publications on film history and theory, genres and motifs, film economy and technology, as well as film novels and published screenplays.
+The collection also includes so-called gray literature: publications that are not available in bookstores, such as materials on film festivals, exhibition catalogs, or university theses.
+Unique is the historical stock of film books and film brochures since 1897 and on the prehistory of film.
+The Text Archive collects historical documents and has the largest holdings in Europe with about one million press articles, 3,000 historical censorship cards, 45,000 film programs and 8,000 screenplays.
+Around 80 current German and international film magazines, a unique collection of historical periodicals and films on video and DVD complete the collection.

-Our staff will be happy to advise you!
+The staff will be happy to help and advise you!

 Contact